GlobedGD/globed2/server/readme.md

     // all keys except id and priority are optional.

     "id": "mod",
     "priority": 100,              // determines which roles can edit users with other roles "badge_icon": "role-mod.png", // make sure it's a valid sprite! (can be empty) "name_color": "#ff0000",      // name color
     "chat_color": "#ff0000",      // color of chat messages

     // permissions
     "notices": false,              // ability to send notices (popup messages) "notices_to_everyone": false,  // ability to send a notice to everyone on the server "kick": false,                 // ability to disconnect users from the server "kick_everyone": false,        // ability to disconnect everyone from the server "mute": false,                 // ability to mute/unmute
-    "ban": false, // ability to ban/unban & whitelist (on whitelist enabled servers) "edit_role": false, // ability to change roles of a user "admin": false, // implicitly enables all other permissions and also does some additional things }
+    "ban": false,                  // ability to ban/unban & whitelist (on whitelist enabled servers) "edit_role": false,            // ability to change roles of a user "edit_featured_levels": false, // ability to edit featured levels "admin": false,                // implicitly enables all other permissions and also does some additional things }
 ```